cryptoexamples/CryptoExamples-Guidelines/README.md

  - [ ] Avoid the output of the entire stack trace

 7) Program output
-- [ ] Implement a test that shows that the implemented use-case is functional.
+- [ ] Implement a test that shows that the implemented use-case is functional.<br>
 E.g. comparison of the plain with decrypted cipher
 - [ ] Output the result (e.g. as a truth value) via the logger (on the "INFO" level)

 8) Encoding
-- [ ] Use an encoding according to the current standard for the representation of byte arrays (e.g. Base64)
+- [ ] Use an encoding according to the current standard for the representation of byte arrays<br>
+(e.g. Base64)
-- [ ] Use an encoding according to the current standard for the representation of the string (e.g. Utf-8)
+- [ ] Use an encoding according to the current standard for the representation of the string<br>
+(e.g. Utf-8)